Molecular gas scaling relations for local star-forming galaxies in the low-$M_*$ regime: Abstract

 \section{Abstract}

-{ We derive molecular gas fractions ($f_\mathrm{mol}=M_\mathrm{mol}/M_*$) and depletion times ($\tau_\mathrm{mol}= M_\mathrm{mol}/\mathrm{SFR} $) for 353 galaxies representative of the local star-forming population with $10^{8.5}\,M_\odot < M_* < 10^{10.5}\,M_\odot$ drawn from the ALLSMOG and xCOLDGASS surveys of CO(2-1) and CO(1-0) line emission.
-By adding constraints from low-mass galaxies and upper limits for CO non-detections, we find the median molecular gas fraction of the local star-forming population to be constant at $f_\mathrm{mol}=-1.04\pm 0.04$ challenging previous reports of increased molecular gas fractions in low mass galaxies.
-Above $M_*\sim 10^{10.5}\,M_\odot$ we find the $M_*$ vs $f_\mathrm{mol}$ relation to be sensitive to the selection criteria for star-forming galaxies.
-We test the robustness of our results against different prescriptions for the CO-to-H$_2$ conversion factor and different selection criteria for star-forming galaxies.
-The depletion timescale $\tau_\mathrm{mol}$ depends weakly on $M_*$, following a power law with a best-fit slope of $0.24\pm 0.03$.
-This suggests that small variations in specific SFR ($ \mathrm{sSFR=SFR}/M_*$) across the local main sequence of star forming galaxies with $M_* < 10^{10.5}\,M_\odot$ are driven mainly by differences in the efficiency of converting the available molecular gas into stars.
-We test these results against a possible dependence of $f_\mathrm{mol}$ and $\tau_\mathrm{mol}$ on the surrounding (group) environment of the targets by splitting them into centrals, satellites, and isolated galaxies, and find no significant variation between these populations.
-We conclude that the group environment is unlikely to have a large systematic effect on the molecular gas content of star-forming galaxies in the local universe. }
+{ We derived molecular gas fractions ($f_\mathrm{mol}=M_\mathrm{mol}/M_*$) and depletion times ($\tau_\mathrm{mol}= M_\mathrm{mol}/\mathrm{SFR} $) for 353 galaxies representative of the local star-forming population with $10^{8.5}\,M_\odot < M_* < 10^{10.5}\,M_\odot$ drawn from the ALLSMOG and xCOLDGASS surveys of CO(2-1) and CO(1-0) line emission.
+By adding constraints from low-mass galaxies and upper limits for CO non-detections, we find the median molecular gas fraction of the local star-forming population to be constant at $\log f_\mathrm{mol}=-0.99^{+0.22}_{-0.19}$, challenging previous reports of increased molecular gas fractions in low-mass galaxies.
+Above $M_*\sim 10^{10.5}\,M_\odot$, we find the $f_\mathrm{mol}$ versus $M_*$ relation to be sensitive to the selection criteria for star-forming galaxies.
+We tested the robustness of our results against different prescriptions for the CO-to-H$_2$ conversion factor and different selection criteria for star-forming galaxies.
+The depletion timescale $\tau_\mathrm{mol}$ weakly depends on $M_*$, following a power law with a best-fit slope of {\bx $0.16\pm 0.03$}.
+This suggests that small variations in specific star formation rate ($ \mathrm{sSFR=SFR}/M_*$) across the local main sequence of star-forming galaxies with $M_* < 10^{10.5}\,M_\odot$ are mainly driven by differences in the efficiency of converting the available molecular gas into stars.
+We tested these results against a possible dependence of $f_\mathrm{mol}$ and $\tau_\mathrm{mol}$ on the surrounding (group) environment of the targets by splitting them into centrals, satellites, and isolated galaxies, and find no significant variation between these populations.
+We conclude that the group environment is unlikely to have a large systematic effect on the molecular gas content of star-forming galaxies in the local Universe. }

 \keywords{galaxies: general -- galaxies: ISM -- galaxies: evolution}